When you build for ten customers, none of them should ever see another's data.

 MES Exception → PLM Cross-Reference

-When yield drops or test failures spike, Major Tom pulls the relevant MES events, cross-references against the PLM revision history, surfaces any supplier-component changes from procurement, and drafts the engineering-change recommendation — all within minutes of the signal.
+When yield drops or test failures spike, The Captain pulls the relevant MES events, cross-references against the PLM revision history, surfaces any supplier-component changes from procurement, and drafts the engineering-change recommendation with full cited source records.

 Service · RMA briefed before triage

 RMA tickets land with the build record, the inspection results, the firmware version, the supplier-component lot, and the PLM revision in effect when the unit shipped — all auto-pulled, all cited.
-Field engineer arrives already briefed.
-The CAPA cycle starts from full context, not from "let me dig."
+The CAPA cycle starts from full context.

 Process Intelligence · Yield-pattern detection

 The engine is designed to watch the per-tenant yield stream continuously, identify the pattern (lot, line, shift, supplier), quantify the cost (rework, scrap, missed-OTIF risk), and track the intervention closed-loop.
-The architecture is set up so verified outcomes feed the next round of detection — accuracy gains are something each design partner will measure against their own baseline.
+The architecture is set up so verified outcomes feed the next round of detection.

 Pre-built MCP connectors for the CM stack.